rudidude86/gura-lang.github.io/documents/File-Operation.md

 you can cast a `string` containing a pathname to `directory` instance, so you can pass a pathname to an argument declared with `directory` type.

-There are three functions that searches files and sub directories:
+There are three functions that searches items like files and sub directories:
 `path.dir()`, `path.glob()` and `path.glob()`.
 Consider the following directory structure to see how these functions work.